 With so much pro audio equipment requiring power from an outlet, it's easy to forget that some products still require batteries (such as the Zoom H4N).
 Batteries are extremely cheap on Amazon and an absolute essential to have around:

-You can download a checklist of all the items mentioned in this list here.
+You can view this list on Kit to easily add items to your Amazon shopping cart; feel free to check out some of our other gear kits while you're there.
 If you come up with any more suggestions, make sure to leave a comment below so that I can add them to the list.

 Keep up-to-date with more great articles like this one by following Black Ghost Audio on Facebook and Twitter.
 Additionally, join our private Facebook page to connect with other like-minded producers and industry professionals.